xiangyu2022/LPBkg/python/README.md

 comp.density['Dev_pvalue']
 comp.density['Dev_adj_pvalue']
 ```
-Furthermore, we can create new functions corresponding to the estimated comparison density in both the u and the x scale and plot them in order to understand where the most prominent departures occur.
+Furthermore, we can create new functions corresponding to the estimated comparison density in both u and x scale and plot them in order to understand where the most prominent departures occur.

 ```python
 # Estimated comparison density in u scale.